voscarmv/bsky.social_ai_search/README.md

 1. Enter your credentials to `.dot_env` and rename it to `.env`
 2. Run `npm install`
 3. Run `./example.sh`
-3. Output will be dumped into `output.txt`
+3. Output will be dumped into `output.json`

-Browse `output.txt` to find your tribe.
+Browse `output.json` to find your tribe.